 When it comes to riding, both passengers pedal using cranked pedals arranged on opposite sides.
 Steering and braking is controlled from the left while the person on the right holds onto a stationary handlebar.
 Opinions among some suggest that passengers should be of equal weight to minimize any chance of tipping over.
 Situations of severe weight discrepancy may transform the bike into a trebuchet.
 However patents would suggest otherwise as seats and handlebars can be staggered to different heights allowing riders to inter-fit transversely while still maintaining a center of gravity between them.

 It be would interesting to see a reincarnation of this type of social bike but there are a few drawbacks.
-The obvious may be that they are marginalized in that you need two people to ride them.
+The obvious is that they are marginalized since two people are required to ride them.
 Which means you’re screwed if someone decides to end the joy ride and walk away.
 Also unlike tandems, they can never be geared towards performance when considering the wind resistance factor and the intricacies of an uphill battle.

 There is also the danger factor if you plan to hit the city streets.
 Attempting to ride one along Queen Street would invoke a death wish.
 In some countries the bike they may not even be street legal.
 In Argentina for instance, traffic laws require bikes to ride in single file, one behind another such as in the use of a tandem.